ngli-me/ia_knn/README.md

 Facility ID's should be unique.

+I should match the formatting given in the example.

 Upon revisiting the problem statement, it states that

     "Each central fill facility has different medications (A, B, C) as Inventory"